apayne/rc-shim/README.md

-The script necessarily takes the place of the original script, typically found in /etc/init.d, and essentially performs a translation of the start/stop/restart commands into something the supervisor can use.
+The script necessarily takes the place of the original script, typically found in /etc/init.d, and essentially performs a translation of the start/stop/restart/status commands into something the supervisor can use.

-By utilizing an existing supervisor, and not leaving the daemon startup to chance (or worse, not having a monitor that detects when it crashes and the system still thinks it's up), two of the weaknesses of the rc system can be avoided.
+By utilizing an existing supervisor, and not leaving the daemon startup to chance, or not having a monitor that detects when it crashes and the system still thinks it's up, two of the weaknesses of the rc system can be avoided.